 Just 10 minutes away from the heart of Zurich, this modern, calm and comfortable airport is a great place to be before or after taking your flight.
-With huge chocolate stores, comfortable lounges, very few delays and a cooperative staff, it is one of the nicest airports in Europe.
-The ‘Family Services’ rooms where kids can play relax or sleep with ease, are wonderful for families travelling with children.
+With huge chocolate stores, comfortable lounges, very few delays and cooperative staff, it is one of the best among the list of airports in Europe.
+The ‘Family Services’ rooms where kids can play relax or sleep with ease are wonderful for families traveling with children.

 What sets it apart: Fast customs between connecting flights.
 The airport offers bicycle and inline skates on rent as well as excursions for passengers with long layovers.